Aloe distans Haw.

 Aloe mitriformis subsp. distans

-Aloe distans is a sprawling succulent that crawls along the ground or climbs up over rocks or other obstacles.
-The long, trailing stems bear blue-green leaves with golden spines on the margins.
-They are topped with tight rosettes which are up to 5 inches (12.5 cm) in diameter.
-The plant suckers along its stems so that the many outwardly-moving heads radiate many feet out from the center.
-Older stems are bare near the center showing silver-gray stems clinging to the ground.
-In mid-summer to fall, appear the capitate heads of coral tubular flowers appear from mid-summer to fall.
+Aloe distans is a succulent plant with long trailing stems that bear blue-green leaves with golden spines on the margins.
+The stems are topped with tight rosettes that grow up to 5 inches (12.5 cm) in diameter.
+The plant suckers along its stems so that the many outward-moving heads radiate many feet out from the center.
+The capitate heads of coral tubular flowers appear from mid-summer to fall.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).